------DOSAGE AND ADMINISTRATION------
+---DOSAGE AND ADMINISTRATION--

-- Individualize the starting dose based on the patient's current regimen and adjust the dosing based on effectiveness and tolerability while not exceeding the maximum recommended daily dose of pioglitazone 45 mg and metformin 2550 mg.
-(2.1) - Give in divided daily doses with meals to reduce the gastrointestinal effects due to metformin.
+- Individualize the starting dose based on the patient's current regimen and adjust the dosing based on effectiveness and tolerability while not exceeding the maximum recommended daily dose of pioglitazone 45 mg and extended-release metformin 2000 mg.
+(2.1) - Give in divided daily doses with meals to reduce gastrointestinal effects.
 (2.1) - Monitor patients for adverse events related to fluid retention after initiation and dose increases.
 (2.1) - Obtain liver tests before initiation.
-If abnormal, use caution when treating with ACTOPLUS MET, investigate the probable cause, treat (if possible), and follow appropriately.
-(2.1, 5.5) - Prior to initiation, assess renal function with estimated glomerular filtration rate (eGFR) (2.2) - ${\odot}$ Do not use in patients with eGFR below 30 mL/min/1.73 $m^2$ - Initiation is not recommended in patients with eGFR between 30 45 mL/min/1.73 m - $\circ~$ Assess risk/benefit of continuing ACTOPLUS MET if eGFR falls below 45 mL/min/1.73 $m^2$

-Discontinue if eGFR falls below 30 mL/min/1.73 m
+If abnormal, use caution when treating with ACTOPLUS MET XR, investigate the probable cause, treat (if possible) and follow appropriately.
+(2.1, 5.4) - Prior to initiation, assess renal function with estimated glomerular filtration rate (eGFR) (2.2) - o Do not use in patients with eGFR below 30 mL/min/1.73 m - Initiation is not recommended in patients with eGFR between 30 45 mL/min/1.73 m - Assess risk/benefit of continuing if eGFR falls below 45 mL/min/1.73 - discontinue if eGFR falls below 30 mL/min/1.73 m

-• ACTOPLUS MET may need to be discontinued at time of, or prior to, iodinated contrast imaging procedures (2.4)
+ACTOPLUS MET XR may need to be discontinued at time of, or prior to, iodinated contrast imaging procedures (2.4)

------DOSAGE FORMS AND STRENGTHS----
+--- DOSAGE FORMS AND STRENGTHS--

-Tablets: 15 mg pioglitazone/500 mg metformin HCl and 15 mg pioglitazone/850 mg metformin HCl (3)
+- Tablets: 15 mg pioglitazone/1000 mg metformin HCl.
+(3) - Tablets: 30 mg pioglitazone/1000 mg metformin HCl.
+(3)

------CONTRAINDICATIONS----
+---CONTRAINDICATIONS-

 - Initiation in patients with established New York Heart Association (NYHA) Class III or IV heart failure [see Boxed Warning].
-(4) - Severe renal impairment: (eGFR below 30mL/min/1.73 m).
-(4) - Use in patients with known hypersensitivity to pioglitazone, metformin or any other component of ACTOPLUS MET.
-(4) Metabolic acidosis, including diabetic ketoacidosis.
+(4) - Severe renal impairment (eGFR below 30 mL/min/1.73 m2).
+(4) - Use in patients with known hypersensitivity to pioglitazone, metformin or any other component of ACTOPLUS MET XR.
+(4) - Metabolic acidosis, including diabetic ketoacidosis.
 (4, 5.2)

-------WARNINGS AND PRECAUTIONS------
+------WARNINGS AND PRECAUTIONS-----

 - Congestive heart failure: Fluid retention may occur and can exacerbate or lead to congestive heart failure.
 Combination use with insulin and use in congestive heart failure NYHA Class I and II may increase risk.
 Monitor patients for signs and symptoms.
 (5.1) - Lactic acidosis: See boxed warning.
 (5.2) - Edema: Dose-related edema may occur.
 (5.3) - Hypoglycemia: When used with insulin or an insulin secretagogue, a lower dose of the insulin or insulin secretagogue may be needed to reduce the risk of hypoglycemia.
 (5.4) - Hepatic effects: Postmarketing reports of hepatic failure, sometimes fatal.
 Causality cannot be excluded.
-If liver injury is detected, promptly interrupt ACTOPLUS MET and assess patient for probable cause, then treat cause if possible, to resolution or stabilization.
-Do not restart ACTOPLUS MET if liver injury is confirmed and no alternate etiology can be found.
+If liver injury is detected, promptly interrupt ACTOPLUS MET XR and assess patient for probable cause, then treat cause if possible, to resolution or stabilization.
+Do not restart ACTOPLUS MET XR if liver injury is confirmed and no alternate etiology can be found.
 (5.5) - Bladder cancer: May increase the risk of bladder cancer.
 Do not use in patients with active bladder cancer.
 Use caution when using in patients with a prior history of bladder cancer.
 (5.6) - Fractures: Increased incidence in female patients.
 Apply current standards of care for assessing and maintaining bone health.
 (5.7) - Macular edema: Postmarketing reports.
 Recommend regular eye exams in all patients with diabetes according to current standards of care with prompt evaluation for acute visual changes.
-(5.8) - Vitamin $B{12}$ deficiency: Metformin may lower vitamin $B{12}$ levels.
+(5.8) - Vitamin B12 deficiency: Metformin may lower vitamin B12 levels.
 Monitor hematologic parameters annually.
-(5.9) - Macrovascular outcomes: There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with ACTOPLUS MET.
+(5.9) - Macrovascular outcomes: There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with ACTOPLUS MET XR.
 (5.10)